 Houses in Multiple Occupation

 Certain Houses in Multiple Occupation (HMO's) are required to be licensed by Mole Valley District Council (MVDC).

-- it accommodates five or more people
+- There are five or more people living in the property.

 Applying for a licence

 If you would like to apply for a licence online, please complete an electronic application through the GOV.UK.
 Alternatively, please email firstname.lastname@example.org.
 An Environmental Health Officer will advise you about licensing and the steps that have to be taken to apply for a licence.

 Tacit consent does not apply to these licences as it is in the public interest for MVDC to process your application before it is granted.

 if you have concerns regarding disrepair please see repairs to your rented home.

 Public Register of HMO Licenses and Temporary Exemption Notices (TEN)